Compact Governance

 Commission Authority

-The Interstate Commission for EMS Personnel Practice has authority over only the cross-border activities enabled by enacting the REPLICA legislation.
-The Commission’s general functions are the following:
+The jurisdiction of the Interstate Commission for EMS Personnel Practice is limited to activities across state borders as authorized by the enactment of the REPLICA legislation.
+The Commission's core functions encompass the following:

-- Give every member state one seat, one vote on matters before the body;
+- Representation: Every member state has one seat and one vote on matters before the body.

-- Create by-laws and promulgate rules related only to cross-border practice;
+- Rulemaking: Create by-laws and promulgate rules related only to cross-border practice.

-- Establish policy and procedures for cross-border practice;
+- Policy and Procedures: Establish policies and procedures for cross-border practice.

-- Maintain the national coordinated database and information-sharing systems;
+- Database Maintenance: Maintain the national coordinated database and information-sharing systems.

-- To support and preserve the sovereign immunity of each state;
+- Sovereign Immunity: Support and preserve the sovereign immunity of each state.